DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   Target release for removal of the legacy API will be defined once most PMDs have switched to rte_flow.

+* ethdev: Maximum and minimum MTU values vary between hardware devices.
+In hardware agnostic DPDK applications access to such information would allow a more accurate way of validating and setting supported MTU values on a per device basis rather than using a defined default for all devices.
+To resolve this, the following members will be added to ``rte_eth_dev_info``.
+  Note: these can be added to fit a hole in the existing structure for amd64 but not for 32-bit, as such ABI change will occur as size of the structure will increase.

+  - Member ``uint16_t min_mtu`` the minimum MTU allowed.
+  - Member ``uint16_t max_mtu`` the maximum MTU allowed.

 * pdump: As we changed to use generic IPC, some changes in APIs and structure are expected in subsequent release.